cookiengineer/cookie.engineer/weblog/articles/linux-assembly-part-2-declaring-data.md

 	; (...)
 ```

-In the `NASM` language you can also declare other data types, which we are going to learn about
+In the `nasm` language you can also declare other data types, which we are going to learn about now.
-now.
-Behind the scenes, everything is a `byte` or a `word` due to how `x86` as an instruction
+Behind the scenes, everything is a `byte` or a `word` due to how `x86` as an instruction set was
-set is designed.
+designed at the time; but the `NASM` language abstracts away somewhat higher-level data types and how
+you can use them in a more typesafe manner.

 ### Bytes and Words